Signed Into Law

 Which agencies enforce SB1723?

-SB1723 is enforced by Texas Department of Public Safety (DPS) and Federal Bureau of Investigation (FBI) (via standard setting).
+SB1723 is enforced by Federal Bureau of Investigation (FBI) (via standard setting) and Texas Department of Public Safety (DPS).

 Q

-The compliance urgency for SB1723 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1723 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q